 Hello, and welcome to my blog, Food for Thought!
 You can call me Anna.
-I’m 23 and residing in Bristol, UK.
-I work in Learning Intervention in a Steiner School and I spend my spare time cooking, reading, drinking lots of coffee and practising hula hoop tricks!
+I’m 25 and residing in Bristol, UK.
+I work 2 part time jobs as a Chef and a Gardening Teacher and I spend my spare time cooking, reading, drinking lots of coffee and bouldering!

-This is my recipe blog, where I provide plant-based healthy, wholesome, nurturing recipes using foods and ingredients that are beneficial for depression and anxiety.
+This is my recipe blog, where I provide plant-based healthy, wholesome, nurturing recipes using foods and ingredients that are beneficial for both your physical and emotional health.

-You can read my personal story about my struggles, my connection with food and how I came about creating this blog here.
+You can read my personal story, my connection with food and how I came about creating this blog here.

 Before reading anything else on my blog, I really recommend gaining a little more understanding of the link between diet and mental health by clicking here.